Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Seidel Coefficients

 Here, we give a brief background on Seidel coefficients.
 This is not a complete treatment and we encourage an interested reader to refer to Voelz et al.\cite{voelz2011computational} for an overview, and the standard Born et al.\cite{born2013principles} for a fully rigorous derivation.

-Consider an rotationally symmetric---and consequently LRI---imaging system.
+Consider a rotationally-symmetric---and consequently LRI---imaging system.
 It is common to consolidate the system aberrations into a single function and apply it at the exit pupil plane of the system.
 This complex-valued function, known as the generalized pupil function $p$ is composed of a binary-valued amplitude distribution (set by the shape of the pupil) and a phase distribution $w$, which quantifies the deviation of the pupil wavefront from the ideal spherical shape necessary for diffraction-limited imaging.
 Since LRI systems are generally spatially-varying (albeit only radially), $w$ becomes a function of the distance of the source from the optical axis $r$.
 Letting $(s, t)$ be the pupil plane coordinates, we can write $p$ as

-For rotationally symmetric systems, as in our case, it is possible to expand $w$ as an infinite power series (see the aberration function in \cite{born2013principles}).
-Usually only the fourth-order terms of this series are used, which yields the following 2D polynomial of the pupil plane coordinates,
+For rotationally-symmetric systems, as in our case, it is possible to expand $w$ as an infinite power series (see the aberration function in \cite{born2013principles}).
+Usually only the 4th order terms of this series are used, which yields the following 2D polynomial of the pupil plane coordinates,

 where $ \omega = ( \omega_{s}, \omega_{c}, \omega_{a}, \omega_{f}, \omega_{d} )$ are the five primary Seidel coefficients and $w_{ \omega}$ only depends on the radial location due to the LRI assumption.
 Note that while the 5 primary Seidel coefficients are a subset of the infinitely many available coefficients, they represent the most common optical aberrations: spherical, coma, astigmatism, field curvature, and distortion.
 In particular, these aberrations are inherent to all spherically-shaped optics.
 Finally, the pupil function contains the same information as the PSFs, since they are related by a Fourier transform,